-Choosing the right paint color can bring a tired room back to life, and can make an outdated kitchen with honey oak cabinets look updated.
+Choosing the right paint color can bring a tired room back to life, and can make an outdated kitchen with oak cabinets look updated.

-Honey oak cabinets were so popular in the 90s.
+Oak cabinets were so popular in the 90s.

 One way to really update your kitchen, even with those honey oak cabinets, is to paint it.